The Journey to Realness: Transforming Pain into Beauty

 God needs you, all of you, even the broken parts, especially the broken parts that are more of a beacon of hope for others than the shiny parts we put on display.
 And you can relax.
 They’re not looking for a Savior.
 That job’s already taken.

-And so…carry on warrior!
+And so…carry on, warrior!

 For three years, Jesus walked with and taught his disciples.
 He dared to love those cast aside by society.
 He healed the sick, turned unbelieving hearts toward God, and challenged those who believed they held the ultimate power.

 The problem was that his disciples wanted to follow him on their terms.
 But, time and again, they failed.
 Why?
-Their desire to change was ever frustrated by their inability to know God as Jesus knew him.
+Their desire to change was frustrated by their inability to know God as Jesus knew Him.
 Their frame of reference for God’s love was within the realm of deserving and undeserving.
 It was something they could control through their actions.

 In Jesus’ Passion and death, they witnessed his total self-giving to his Father.
-So likewise, God revealed his radically gratuitous love for his Son, the disciples, and us through the resurrection.
+So likewise, God revealed His radically gratuitous love for his Son, the disciples, and us through the resurrection.
 Though that love is given freely, it calls for a response from us.
 I can’t help but wonder if that’s why we, like the Israelites, settle at the foot of the mountain in a comfortable, risk-free faith.
 “Nuh-uh, I ain’t goin’ up there!”

-Before Jesus’ crucifixion, all of his wishy-washy disciples ran away in fear of meeting the same fate.
-(Just a little reminder here: the women stayed!
-You know that, right?
-Power to the women!)
 Anyway, the manly men finally came out of hiding and ran headlong into Jesus transfigured.
 There was now no denying that what they witnessed they were compelled to share with a lost and hurting world.
 That reality released within them an unshakable love beyond their human capacity.

-Can we possibly grasp the implications of that love in our own lives?
+Can we possibly grasp the implications of that Love in our own lives?
 We zealously take care of “number one” in a world laden with mistrust and fear.
 How does that correlate with the fact that we were made in the image of God?
 It doesn’t.

-As Christians, we too, were created anew by the resurrection and empowered by the Holy Spirit.
+As Christians, we, too, were created anew by the resurrection and empowered by the Holy Spirit.
 That is Good News!
 And we have a mandate to take that Good News into the world.
 If fear holds us back, it is grounded in the denial of who we are.
-God’s sacrificial love is meant for all, and I am to be an instrument of that love, or my faith response is inadequate.
+God’s sacrificial love is meant for all, and I am to be an instrument of that Love, or my faith response is inadequate.

 Confession time.
 For as long as I can remember, I have wanted to be an “instrument” of God’s love on my own terms, just like the disciples, and I blew it – big time – just like they did!
 But I’m still breathing, so I still have time for a course correction.
 Sooooo, let me get all my “stuff” out there now and pray for that clean slate God is so good at freely offering us.
 You might want to fasten your seatbelt!

-You see, I always felt the need for certitude about something, anything, in my messed up, confused, and broken life, but I wasn’t sure about trusting that to God.
-I mean, up to that point, he didn’t seem to pay any mind to me or my trials.
+I always felt the need for certitude about something, anything, in my messed up, confused, and broken life, but I wasn’t sure about trusting that to God.
+I mean, up to that point, He didn’t seem to pay any mind to me or my trials.
 So, I was convinced I was screaming into an echo chamber when I complained about the raw deal life handed me.
 It sucked for real!
-So, I went about creating a new and different me, and it seemed to work just fine – on the outside – for a while.
+So, I went about creating a new and different me, and it seemed to work just fine – on the outside – for a while – until it didn’t.

 After my husband and I were married, I became a card-carrying member of the Catholic Church.
 Then with a cross around my neck and a big fish on the bumper of my car, I sat and waited for the angels to break out in song.
 It never happened.
 I never got so much as a thumbs up or atta girl.

-For several years after my official dunking, I still lived in a state of doubt, always questioning the very essence of my faith.
+For several years after my official dunking, I lived in a state of doubt, always questioning the very essence of my faith.
 I read the Bible from front to back even though my eyes glazed over, trying to wrestle with the Old Testament.
 Still, I came away from that experience believing I now knew everything about everything God, Jesus, Spirit, and leprechauns (Okay, not leprechauns, I just threw that in to see if you were paying attention), but God, Jesus, and Spirit, yes!

-I was also good at making you look bad to make me look better.
-I could easily admonish you for all your faults and failures without skipping a beat.
-I could even quote scripture verses to shore up my convictions.
+I was also good at making others look bad to make me look better.
+I could easily admonish them for all their faults and failures without skipping a beat.
+I could even quote Scripture verses to shore up my convictions.
 “Oh yeah, you think you’re a shoo-in for heaven?
 Well, I’ve got news for you – you’re screwed.
 Matthew says so, ‘For the gate is narrow, and the way is hard that leads to life, and those who find it are few – very few – almost no one!’”
 (Matt.
 7:13–14).
 I hate to tell you (NOT!), but this is not your lucky day, and tomorrow ain’t lookin’ too good either if you don’t change your ways!
 Don’t say I didn’t warn you.
 You’re welcome!

 Jesus side-eyed me for my attitude more times than I care to admit!

 Then, one fine day in 2006, I was accepted into a graduate program at Aquinas Institute of Theology!
 Yeah, surprised the hell out of me too!
 Now, I thought I would have even more ammunition in my arsenal to judge and condemn others while promoting myself.
 Sweet!
-I have shared my experiences at Aquinas in previous posts.
-So, let me just say that, like Paul, I was knocked off my high horse and taken to task because of an arrogant assessment of myself.
-It was not pretty.

-Since I am very stubborn and hard-headed (duh), my transformation was is, very slow.
+Since I am very hard-headed (duh), my transformation was is, very slow.
 Truth be told, I muddled along for several years after graduation trying to sustain my convictions.
-After all, who would I be if not this person I created to shore up my sense of self, albeit a very fragile and false self?
+After all, who would I be if not this person I created to reinforce my sense of self, albeit a very fragile and false self?

 So I trudged along searching – for what?
 I didn’t know.
 Longing for something out there that could give my life meaning.
 I tried desperately to fill the void.
 I left the Catholic Church in frustration and wandered into other Christian churches.
 Some sent me running out the door with my hair on fire!
 Why was I struggling to find a faith with the correct beliefs that spoke to me?
 For a moment, I considered communing alone with nature!
-Then I saw St. John the Baptist running naked in the woods, eating bugs and swatting mosquitoes!
+Then I envisioned St. John the Baptist running naked in the woods, eating bugs and swatting mosquitoes!
 No thanks.

-And then – my glorious and long overdue AHA moment arrived at my doorstep unannounced.
-In my search for a belief system that I could buy into, I suddenly realized what I was actually longing for.
-At that moment, experience and dogma clashed head-on, and I understood that I wasn’t searching for correct beliefs.
-That has never been what drew me to God.
 The experiences along the way showed me God’s love beyond anything I had ever known.
 It just took this long to accept that God could love me like that.
-Experiencing God in relationship, not knowledge of God, wells up within the very depth of our hearts – where he resides.
+Experiencing God in relationship, not knowledge of God, wells up within the very depth of our hearts – where He resides.
 I was finally home within my very being – where my deepest longing and hunger reside.

-I could beat myself up for all the years I wasted wanting faith on my terms, but God has spoken tenderly into my brokenness and heartache.
-That voice was not a voice of condemnation that I was taught to believe was God’s.
-It’s not helpful that we are reminded every Lenten season that he had his beloved Son killed because of our wretchedness.
+It’s not helpful that we are reminded every Lenten season that He had His beloved Son killed because of our wretchedness.
 NO!
 I believe Jesus was killed by a power structure that feared him.
 He lived a life that he had to know would get him killed, but he did it anyway out of a self-giving love at the core of his being.

 I now trust that the God I long to surrender to also longs for me.
-The God who knew his Son would suffer terribly and die showed us his unwavering love and mercy, compassion, and forgiveness in the person of Jesus.
+The God who knew His Son would suffer terribly and die showed us His unwavering love, mercy, compassion, and forgiveness in the person of Jesus.
 John 15:12-13 tells us: “My command is this: Love each other as I have loved you.
 Greater love has no one than this: to lay down one’s life for one’s friends.”

 Seeing Jesus’ life, death, and resurrection in the context of John’s gospel of love has cast a new and beautiful light on what I now see when he says, “I am the way”.
 His life and love show me that if I follow in his way, I will be living my purpose: to love unconditionally, serve where I am called, and offer freely the same forgiveness and mercy God has shown me.